kueselj/EasyAnimator/resources/README.txt

 It is itself a listener that the view can use for certain action events.
 The controller, once activated by an action event, will then decide what to do.
 Renaming a shape, creating a new keyFrame, deleting a keyFrame, modifying keyframe, adding a shape, deleting a shape.

+//ASSIGNMENT 7//

+All of the features in our code work.
+All of our views still work.
+Our editor view has all required functionality.

+We were unable to implement the editor features of our providers view for the simple reason that they are not there.
+They did not implement these features in their view so it was impossible for us to support these features.
+They did implement playback features and we got those to work.